 These energy advisors are the faces that you are most likely going to run into out and about town.
-They are the active faces in the local Chamber of Commerce, local business networking groups, donating time at the Farmer’s Market, talking about solar technology at a local school STEAM event or who you will be able to answer most of the questions you have about solar, the solar installation process, or what to expect when going solar.
+They are the active faces in the local Chamber of Commerce.
+People in local business networking groups, donating time at the Farmer’s Market, talking about solar technology at a local school STEAM event.
+Also the people who you will be able to answer most of the questions you have about solar, the solar installation process, or what to expect when going solar.

 Energy Advisors are the people who you will spend the most time with.
-They work with each homeowner to determine system size, esthetics and answer any question that might arise during an installation process.
+They work with each homeowner to determine system size, esthetics and answer any questions.
+Questions that might arise during an installation process.

 DESIGNER and ENGINEERING

 Once your Energy Adviser collects your information, they pass on the information to our Design and Engineering department.
-Our E.A.’s work closely with the designer to ensure that your expectations and system needs are communicated effectively, and the Designer has the information they need to build an accurate system.
+Our E.A.’s work closely with the designer to ensure that your expectations and system needs are communicated effectively.
+This is so the designer has the information they need to build an accurate system.
 Once our designer has a design set prepared, it is presented to the engineer who approves design.
-With the correct approvals from Engineering, the Designer presents assorted options to the Energy Adviser, who then gets correct approvals from the homeowner.
+With the correct approvals from engineering, the designer presents assorted options to the Energy Adviser.
+Who then gets correct approvals from the homeowner.

 Once there is homeowner approval, the Designer than takes any engineering documentation the appropriate city for Permits.